chilicoder/study-wpm-workbook/README.md

 Project Quality Management
 Project Human Resource Management
 _Project Communications Management_
+As many as **70 percent of the IS/IT project failures can be traced back to poor communications**

+> Aggree.
+Communication for the team is like oil for engine.
+It will creaks and give no power without oil.
+And pretty soon it will brake.

+> Remember, that IS/IT projects usually are XPM or pretty close to them.
+And since that, influence of communicational aspect is high.
+We need to perform team building activities to organize a group of individuals into team.
+Reveal leaders, instantiate communication flows, resolve personal conflicts.

+> Sometimes, highly organized and motivated team is itself the result of the project.
+But if we want to increase chances of successfully achieving the goal, we should organize the team before or at the early stage of the project.

-As many as 70 percent of the IS/IT project failures can be traced back to poor communications A good communications management process will have provisions in the process that answer the following questions:
+A good communications management process will have provisions in the process that answer the following questions:
 * Who are the project stakeholders?
 * What do they need to know about the project?